dmikushin/homepage/_posts/2022-09-24-working-with-overleaf-via-git.md

 pass init dmitry@kernelgen.org
 ```

-Now clone the Overleaf repository with Git:
+Let's now clone an Overleaf repository with Git to see how it is organized:

 ```
 export GCM_CREDENTIAL_STORE=gpg